No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 sudo docker --version

-Add your user to the Docker group to avoid typing sudo every time:
+Add your user to the docker group so you don't need sudo every time:

 sudo usermod -aG docker $USER